bowltie/assignment-gis/README.md

 - Showing nearby landmarks as colored circles, each type of landmark has different circle color and the more interesting the landmark is, the bigger the circle.
 Landmarks are sorted in a sidebar by distance to the user.
 It is possible to filter only certain landmark types (e.g., castles).

-- Showing bicykle roads on a map.
+- Showing bicycle roads on a map.
 The roads are color-coded based on the road difficulty.
 The user can see various lists which help her choose an appropriate road, e.g. roads that cross a river, roads that are nearby lakes, roads that pass through multiple countries, etc.

 ## Data sources